Source: OJ L, 2025/532, 2.7.2025Current language: EN

 Recital 10 Monitoring of subcontractors and notifications of changes

-To mitigate any vulnerabilitiesmeans a weakness, susceptibility or flaw of an asset, system, process or control that can be exploited; and threats that may pose risks to their ICT systems and operations, financial entities should be able to monitor the performance of the ICT service and to be informed of any relevant changes within their ICT subcontracting chain where such changes concern critical or important functionsmeans a function, the disruption of which would materially impair the financial performance of a financial entity, or the soundness or continuity of its services and activities, or the discontinued, defective or failed performance of that function would materially impair the continuing compliance of a financial entity with the conditions and obligations of its authorisation, or with its other obligations under applicable financial services law;.
+To mitigate any vulnerabilities and threats that may pose risks to their ICT systems and operations, financial entities should be able to monitor the performance of the ICT service and to be informed of any relevant changes within their ICT subcontracting chain where such changes concern critical or important functions.

 Recital 11 Notification of changes and right to terminate

-To enable financial entities to assess the risks associated with subcontracting arrangements or material changes thereto, ICT third-party service providersmeans an undertaking providing ICT services; should inform the financial entities to which they provide ICT servicesmeans digital and data services provided through ICT systems to one or more internal or external users on an ongoing basis, including hardware as a service and hardware services which includes the provision of technical support via software or firmware updates by the hardware provider, excluding traditional analogue telephone services; of all such new arrangements or changes well before such arrangements or changes start to apply.
-For the same reason, financial entities should have the right to terminate the contract with the ICT third-party service providermeans an undertaking providing ICT services; where the outcome of their risk assessment shows that the new arrangements or material changes carry a level of risk that exceed their risk tolerance.
+To enable financial entities to assess the risks associated with subcontracting arrangements or material changes thereto, ICT third-party service providers should inform the financial entities to which they provide ICT services of all such new arrangements or changes well before such arrangements or changes start to apply.
+For the same reason, financial entities should have the right to terminate the contract with the ICT third-party service provider where the outcome of their risk assessment shows that the new arrangements or material changes carry a level of risk that exceed their risk tolerance.

 Springlex and this text is meant purely as a documentation tool and has no legal effect.
 No liability is assumed for its content.
 The authentic version of this act is the one published in the Official Journal of the European Union.